 Just around the corner from 3 Michelin Star Osteria Francescana Modena, Zelmira is a local restaurant that is a lot more easy on the wallet.
 Overlooking a tiny little square and a fountain, Zelmira offers fresh pastas and a good local Italian wine list.
 The staff is also knowledgable and friendly.

 Piazza San Giacomo, 17

 Open Monday, Tuesday and Friday from 7:30 PM to 10:30 PM.
 Tuesdays from 7:30 AM to 10:30 PM.
 Saturdays and Sundays from 12:30 to 2:30, then from 7:30 to 10:30 PM.

-Da Enzo is a reliable option in central Modena.
+Da Enzo Modena is a reliable option in the Modena city center.
+It’s probably what people think of when they think of Italian restaurants in Italy.
 Known for pasta, desserts, and friendly English speaking servers, they offer a typical regional menu.
 The restaurant may feel a bit more touristy than other places to eat in Modena, but dining is still pleasant.
 If your first stop in Emilia Romagna is to eat in Modena, Da Enzo is a good option to get your feet wet with the local specialties.